lea19019/JS-Notes/README.md

 # JS Journey Overview

-It was around January 2020 when I had my first contact with JavaScript, I wrote several exercises to helped me undestand general Programming concepts such as for loops, data types, logical operators, etc. I remember thinking JS was a lot easier than C++ (which was the firs language I was learned), but due to my curriculum I sttoped my JS learning on those months.
-It wasn't until April of 2021 I continued my journey learning this wonderful language, this repository contains notes, projects and examples I wrote during my JS journey.
-Hopefully you can find something useful here! 😁
+It was around January 2020 when I had my first contact with JavaScript, I wrote several exercises to help me undestand general programming concepts such as for loops, data types, logical operators, etc. I remember thinking JS was a lot easier than C++ (the firs language I learned), but due to my curriculum I sttoped my JS learning on those months.
+It wasn't until April 2021 I continued my journey learning this wonderful language, this repository contains notes, projects and examples I wrote during my learning.
+Hopefully you can find something useful here!

 [JS Journey](https://lea19019.github.io/JS-Journey/)